-(3) Each Special Warrant shall be deemed to be exercised for one (1) Unit of the Company without any required action on the part of the holders (and for no additional consideration) on the Qualification Date.
+(1) Each Special Warrant was deemed to be exercised for one (1) Unit of the Company without any required action on the part of the holders (and for no additional consideration) on the Qualification Date.
 See "General Development of the Business - Three Year History - Recent Development".

-(4) Each Compensation Warrant is exercisable into one (1) Unit at a price of \$2.10 per Unit until April 22, 2022.
+(2) Each Compensation Warrant is exercisable into one (1) Unit at a price of \$2.10 per Unit until April 22, 2022.